phpearth/docs/faq/intro/what-is-php.md

 In the beginning PHP was an acronym of **P**ersonal **H**ome **P**age.
 Since PHP is now a fully professional language, it was extended into the recursive acronym of PHP: Hypertext Preprocessor.

-## Why learning PHP?

-PHP is one of the de facto languages of the web.
-You will encounter enormous number of web sites and web applications developed in PHP.
-More than 80% of business web applications run on PHP.
-It is also a great language to start learning programming and web development.
-With PHP you will simultaneusly learn also other technologies and languages, such as HTML, CSS, JavaScript, HTTP, SQL, regex, Bash, and more.

 ## Where to start?